DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 Although the data show many positive effects from using AI, we also observed significant drawbacks.

-That is why we caution against treating AI’s ubiquity as a signal that every organization should rush to adopt AI regardless of its own needs.
-Instead, we see these results as strong evidence that everyone working in development - from individual contributors to team and company leaders - should carefully decide whether they need AI, where it will truly be useful, and how it should be used.
+That is why we caution against treating the ubiquity of AI as a signal that every organization must rush to adopt it, regardless of its own needs.
+On the contrary, we see these findings as a strong case for everyone in software development - from individual contributors to team and company leaders - to carefully decide whether they need AI, where it will truly be useful, and how it should be used.

 How conservative or, by contrast, flexible AI adoption should be depends on the context of the specific organization.